Chris FollinBy Chris Follin

 TOO MUCH STUFF

-• Big category coverage sounds smart until half the kit is filler you never really needed.
+Big category coverage sounds smart until half the kit is filler.
+A smaller set of better basics usually performs better and teaches you faster.

 THE WRONG ORDER